hweikel/travelog/content/posts/2021-05-15/index.md

 ![](/posts/2021-05-15/arran2.JPG)

 There was a vague plan of following the arete north, dropping onto The Saddle, and then summiting two smaller peaks to make camp by a series of waterfalls in North Sannox.
-With each Corbett-sized tor past North Goatfell, however, we realized the difficulty of the narrow path we’d chosen.
+With each tor that we faced past North Goatfell, however, we realized the difficulty of the narrow path we’d chosen.

 ![](/posts/2021-05-15/arran3.JPG)